How to Write the College of Charleston Essays 2025-2026

 In addition to my internship, I volunteered at a nearby animal rescue center, which strengthened my commitment to community service—a value I plan to continue fostering in college.
 This gap semester allowed me to gain practical experience in my field and helped solidify my career goal of working in environmental policy and conservation.
 I am confident that the skills I developed will serve me well in college and beyond.”

-This response is specific and demonstrates how the student used their time to gain relevant experience and develop skills.
+Why It’s Good: This excerpt is specific and demonstrates how the student used their time to gain relevant experience and develop skills.
 It clearly explains the student’s activities and how these experiences tie into their future academic and career goals.
 The student also highlights personal growth and community involvement, showing maturity and initiative.

 Bad Example

-This response is vague and doesn’t provide enough detail about how the student spent their time or what they gained from the experience.
-Working in retail and spending time with family could be valuable experiences, but the student doesn’t explain how these activities contributed to personal or academic growth.
+Why It’s Bad: This excerpt is vague and doesn’t provide enough detail about how the student spent their time or what they gained from the experience.
+They jump from example to example without exploring any in-depth, and don’t explain how or why they came to the decision to take a gap year.
 The essay also lacks a clear connection between the gap year and the student’s goals for college.

 Consider the following individual identity descriptors: creator, doer, explorer, change agent, seeker.
 Choose one of these descriptors that best encapsulates your core identity.
 Provide 2-3 concrete examples of how the descriptor you chose reflects your identity.
 This is your opportunity to share a meaningful experience, a unique interest, or your involvement in a diverse community.
 How might this core identity translate into action as a scholar-citizen at the College of Charleston?
 In what ways do you hope to develop your core identity during college?
 (500-650 words)